Raleigh Child Support Attorneys

 Like most states, North Carolina has adopted Guidelines for determining child support.
 Under the Guidelines, child support is determined using an “income shares model.”
-The income shares model is based on the concept that child support is a shared parental obligation and that a child should receive the same proportion of a parent’s income that she would have received if her parents lived together.
-The custodial arrangement may also have an impact on the amount of child support.
+The income shares model is based on the concept that child support is a shared parental obligation and that a child should receive the same proportion of a parent’s income that they would have received if their parents lived together.
+The custodial arrangement may also affect the amount of support.
 For example, child support will be determined using Worksheet A of the Guidelines if the child lives primarily with one parent for at least 242 nights during the year.
-Worksheet B will be used if each parent has custodial time with the child for at least 123 overnights each year, and there is a true sharing of the child’s expenses between the parents.
-Worksheet C is used when the parents have split custody (i.e., one child lives primarily with one parent, and another child lives primarily with the other parent).
+Worksheet B applies if each parent has custodial time with the child for at least 123 overnights each year and there is a true sharing of the child’s expenses.
+Worksheet C is used when parents have split custody (i.e., one child lives primarily with one parent, and another child lives primarily with the other parent).
+For help understanding these worksheets and how they might apply to your family, consulting an experienced Raleigh, NC child support attorney can be invaluable.

 These Guidelines are not used in every child support case.
-In cases where the parents’ combined gross (pre-tax) monthly income is $25,000.00 or greater ($300,000 annually), then the Guidelines do not apply (although the schedule of basic child support may be of assistance to the court in establishing a minimal level of support).
-In those cases, the court must determine child support based on the reasonable needs of the child and the parents’ respective ability to provide adequate support for the child.
-Additionally, in other cases where the parties earn less than $300,000 annually, although it is presumed that the Guideline amount of child support is reasonable, the court may deviate from the Guidelines (i.e., order more or less monthly child support) if the court determines that applying the Guidelines would yield an unjust or inappropriate result.
+In cases where the parents’ combined gross (pre-tax) monthly income is $40,000.00 or greater ($480,000 annually), the Guidelines do not apply (although the schedule of basic child support may still help the court establish a minimal level of support).
+In those cases, the court determines child support based on the reasonable needs of the child and the parents’ respective ability to provide adequate support.
+In other cases, even when the Guidelines do apply, the court may deviate from them if the standard amount would be unjust or inappropriate.
+Our Raleigh child support attorneys can assist in presenting the necessary evidence and arguments to request such a deviation.

-It is important to discuss child support concerns with a family attorney to insure that your child’s reasonable and necessary needs are being met.
+It is important to discuss any child support concerns with a family attorney to ensure that your child’s reasonable and necessary needs are met and that your rights are protected throughout the process.

 How is the amount of child support determined?